MorrissyLab/mosaicMPI/README.md

 ## Workflow

+cNMF-SNS is a command line tool for deconvoluting and integrating gene expression and other high-dimensional data.

 Each step of a workflow is run as a separate command within cNMF-SNS.
 You can see which subcommands are available using:
 ```
 cnmfsns --help